Kisky3/TOEIC/README.md

 15.`courier`: a person or company that is employed to carry messages or other official paper.

 16.`enclose`: to include along with something else in a parcel or envelope.

+17.`legible`: handwriting or print that can be read, easily.

+18.`postage`: the money charged for mailing a letter, carrying a parcel.